Censacrof/indexeddb-search/README.md

 ## Live Demo

-Experience the functionality of IndexedDB-Search through our live demo: [IndexedDB-Search Demo](https://censacrof.github.io/indexeddb-search/)
+Try it for yourself: [IndexedDB-Search Demo](https://censacrof.github.io/indexeddb-search/)

 Ensure you have a modern web browser that supports IndexedDB.